OlaYZen/Windows-Activation-Key-Grabber/README.md

 ## **Why does it close instantly?**
 Well, it closes because it's done.
 You should have a file on your desktop which is called Key.txt or just Key.
 Open the file and there is your key

+## **There are two executable files, which one should I use?**
+Well the choice is yours, its the same result either way so just choose one

 ## **Why is ***"OA3xOriginalProductKey"*** in my Key.txt file?**
 🤷‍♂️Don't know, Don't Care